The Search Part 3: Contract to Close + Post Purchase

 Owning a deed-restricted home is a long-term partnership with the program.
 To keep your home in good standing, you will need to follow these ongoing requirements:

-Living in the home as your primary residence
+Residency rules: Maintain the home as your primary residence throughout your period of ownership.

 The purpose is to keep the home available for future local households, including the next qualified buyer.